 - Coordinate submissions for all local IBCs through a single entity

-- Service provided by biosafety professionals experienced in local IBC requirements and processes
+Service provided by biosafety professionals experienced in local IBC requirements and processes.

-Our IBC Services Include:
+Biosafety Services Include:

 - Establishment of local biosafety committee administered by Advarra